-Compare this variant to Satoshi's longest-chain rule, which can be describe as follows: each block in a chain Chn increases its weight by 1, and we select the highest scoring chain.
+Compare this variant to Satoshi's longest-chain rule, a rule that can be described as follows: each block in a chain Chn increases its weight by 1, and we select the highest scoring chain.
 In contrast, in our last variant, each block whose gap from a chain Chn is at most k increases its weight by 1, and we select the highest scoring chain.